Yeongjong District

-Yeongjong-Yongyu(영종용유, 永宗龍游) is a region in Jung District, Incheon.
 It encompass Yeongjongdo and adjacent islands such as Muuido except Bukdo-myeon, Ongjin County, Incheon.
 The island is an exclave of Incheon Metropolitan City's Jung-gu district, It is accessed via two bridges, Yeongjong Bridge connecting to Seo-gu and Incheon Bridge connecting to Songdo.
 Many residents Yeongjong-Yongyu demanded that Yeongjong-Yongyu should be a district of Incheon and old downtown area of Jung District, Incheon should be merged with Dong District, Incheon.
 In 2022, Yeongjong-Yongyu's Korean national population exceeded 100 thousands and old downtown area of Jung and Dong Districts.

-On August 31, 2022.
-Yoo Jeong-bok who is a Mayor of Incheon officialized this proposal to a city policy.
-Old downtown area of Jung District and Dong District will be merged into Jemulpo District and Yeongjong-Yongyu will be an independent Yeongjong District.
-Two mayors of effected districts agreed this proposal.
+On August 31, 2022, Mayor of Incheon Yoo Jeong-bok proposed the district be created.
+The two mayors of the former districts affected by the change agreed with this proposal.